 In the age of digitalization, only the agile and adaptable will hold their own in the international competitive arena.
-This also applies to steel distribution.
-Klöckner & Co is a pioneer of change.
+That also applies to steel distribution.
 This maxim is reflected in our “Klöckner & Co 2022” strategy: Three main strategic pillars are supported by our transformation to a digital corporate culture characterized by greater openness and flexibility as well as customer centricity.
 We have systematically implemented this broadened strategy since we presented it in 2017.

 1. Digitalization and platforms: Digital transformation of our business is the cornerstone of our strategy.
 We are pioneers here, blazing the trail for customers and partners.
-Part of our “Klöckner & Co 2022” strategy involves driving the disruption in steel and metal trading via an industrial platform.
-We will benefit from the clear line we have taken here in incorporating the opportunities and potential inherent in online marketplaces in our business.
+Part of our “Klöckner & Co 2022” strategy involves driving the transformation of steel and metal trading via web-based platforms.

-Our new, extended “Klöckner & Co 2022” strategy is backed up by a broad range of flanking activities as well as a self-prescribed cultural transformation for the entire workforce and our Group divisions.
+Our “Klöckner & Co 2022” strategy is backed up by a broad range of flanking activities as well as our cultural transformation into an agile company.

 The supply and value chain in the steel industry is inefficient and lacks transparency.
 There is no effective information and data interchange between market players with regard to available inventory and lead times.
-This results in delivery delays, incorrect shipments and surplus inventory.
-The quotation process is also highly time-intensive.
-Not least, only 30% of quotations lead to an order.
+This results in long delivery times, incorrect shipments and surplus inventory.
+At the same time, the quotation process is highly time-consuming – also considering that just 30% of quotations lead to an order.

 Klöckner & Co’s digitalization strategy aims to eliminate supply and value chain inefficiencies in the steel and adjacent industries.

 All projects and initiatives relating to Klöckner & Co’s digitalization and digital networking are being driven forward by kloeckner.i, our Group Center of Competence for Digitalization, from the heart of the German start-up scene in Berlin.
-Approximately 90 employees now work at kloeckner.i in the fields of product innovation, software development, online marketing and business analytics. kloeckner.i is far enough removed from our traditional business for it to act more independently in the rapid development of digital tools and portals than would be possible from within Klöckner & Co.
-However, kloeckner.i is connected closely enough with Klöckner & Co for it to harness the Company’s comprehensive expertise in steel distribution and leverage our relationships with customers and suppliers in developing solutions.
+Approximately 90 employees now work at kloeckner.i in the fields of product innovation, software development, online marketing and business analytics. kloeckner.i is far enough removed from the core organization for it to act more independently in the rapid development of digital tools and portals than would be possible from within Klöckner & Co.
+However, kloeckner.i is connected closely enough with Klöckner & Co for it to harness our comprehensive expertise in steel distribution and leverage our relationships with customers and suppliers in developing solutions.

-Based on the high level of demand generated by the successful digitalization of Klöckner & Co, kloeckner.i will also offer consulting services to other companies starting from 2019.
-To this end, kloeckner.i has entered into a partnership with Axel Springer hy to jointly offer customers the benefit of their experience in the successful digitalization of traditional groups.
+Based on the high level of demand generated by the successful digitalization of Klöckner & Co, kloeckner.i has also offered consulting services to other companies since the beginning of 2019.
+To this end, kloeckner.i has entered into partnerships with Axel Springer hy and diva-e to jointly offer customers the benefit of their experience in the successful digitalization of traditional groups.

-We have also expanded the range of our offering by opening up our – initially proprietary – online shop to partners offering complementary products.
-At the end of the year, 29 third-party vendors were already marketing their products through the Klöckner marketplace.
+We have also expanded the range of our offering by opening up our – initially proprietary – online shops to partners offering complementary products.
+At the end of the reporting period, over 30 third-party vendors were already marketing their products through the Klöckner marketplace.
 This lets Klöckner & Co customers access a significantly wider range of steel, metal and complementary products without us having to invest in additions to our product portfolio.

-Online shops are only of limited use to customers due to the restricted product portfolio.
-Although Klöckner also started in this way some years ago, it has already moved on a step.
+Online shops are of only limited use to customers due to the restricted product portfolio.
+Although Klöckner also started in this way some years ago, we are already several steps ahead of our competitors.

 Marketplaces offer products and services beyond the Company’s own portfolio.
 The Klöckner marketplaces allow our customers to purchase products from complementary third-party vendors as well as specialized products and services from our own portfolio.